Troubled at home, France's Macron remains a key world player - NewsBreak

 The outcome has made the 44-year-old centrist’s life significantly harder at home, rendering the implementation of his agenda — such as pension changes and tax cuts — more difficult.
 Yet it is not expected to derail his international agenda in the immediate future.

 Since Russia invaded Ukraine on Feb.
-24, Macron has been at the epicenter of international diplomacy and, despite a historic shift in French politics and growing polarization, experts say that’s not expected to change.
+24, Macron has been at the epicenter of international diplomacy surrounding the war.
+Despite a historic shift in French politics and growing polarization, experts don't expect that to change.

 “There will be much more contrast between the pressure he might have at home compared to his freer rein abroad,” said Laurie Dundon, a France-based senior associate fellow with the European Leadership Network.

-Macron, who is in Brussels for a two-day European Council summit, will next week head to Germany for the G-7 meeting and, the week after that, to Spain for the NATO summit.
+Macron, who is in Brussels for a two-day European Council summit, plans to be in Germany for a weekend Group of Seven meeting and in Spain for a NATO summit next week.

+“I think that Europe does have a leadership," Macron said Friday in response to a question that referred to the situation at the French parliament.
+He noted that many nations in the EU are led by coalition or minority governments.

+“I wouldn't oppose the political complexity of our countries ... and European leadership.
+On the contrary, I think they reinforce each other.
+It just gives us more work" to find compromises, he said.

 The French president holds substantial powers over foreign policy, European affairs and defense.
 He is also the commander-in-chief of the country’s armed forces.

-Macron, who won a second term against far-right candidate Marine Le Pen in April, even traveled to Kyiv in the week between the two rounds of the vote earlier this month, along with other European leaders.
+Macron, who won a second term against far-right candidate Marine Le Pen in April, traveled to Kyiv earlier this month, between the two rounds of the parliamentary election, along with other European leaders.

-France’s support for Ukraine is widely popular at home according to opinion polls, and opposition leaders have carefully avoided criticizing it.
+France’s support for Ukraine has wide domestic popularity, according to opinion polls, and opposition leaders have carefully avoided criticizing it.

 “Foreign policy is not a realm where either Le Pen or Mélenchon want to expend their energy when they have so many domestic issues to challenge Macron on,” Dundon said.